If you read this, it means you think on submitting your talk. That is great!

 Each submitted talk will be examined by at least three reviewers from the Program Committee.

 As a C and C++ software developer, Anastasia Kazakova created real-time *nix-based systems and pushed them to production for 8 years.
+She worked as an intern in Microsoft Research, Networking department, and launched the first 4G network in Russia being a part of the Yota operator team.
 She has a passion for networking algorithms and embedded programming and believes in good tooling.
-With all her love for C++, she is now the Product Marketing Manager on the JetBrains С++ team.
-Besides, Anastasia runs a C++ user group in Saint Petersburg, Russia.
+With all her love for C++, she is now the Product Marketing Manager on the JetBrains C++ tools and .NET marketing teams.
+Besides, Anastasia runs a C++ user group in Saint-Petersburg, Russia (https://www.meetup.com/St-Petersburg-CPP-User-Group/).

 A representative of Russia at the C++ Standardization Committee.
 Author of several accepted proposals to the C++ standard.